Our Style at ANDES

 Arriving at camp, Cordon del Plata 2008.

 We lead where other companies follow.
 Many of ANDES trips are pioneering, making first ascents or going into areas of the Andes where other guided and 'commercial' groups don't go - at least not yet.
 See our Firsts page for further details of some of our pioneering expeditions over the past 15 years.
 Eight years after we first pioneered a ski-mountaineering trip to Chile in 1999, Jagged Globe finally put one on their schedule in 2007 - by that time ANDES had already run eight different ski trips to Chile and Argentina.
 We first went to Colombia in 1999 and in March 2011 ran our fifth successful trip to this great country.
-Jagged Globe are again about ten years off the pace as they finally launched a Colombia trip for Christmas 2011.!
+Jagged Globe were again about ten years off the pace as they finally launched a Colombia trip for Christmas 2011.
+We have been running commercial Ojos del Salado expeditions since 1996, and have reached the summit with clients now on 5 separate occasions.
+Finally Adventure Peaks have scheduled this mountain for 2014.

 On the way to Aconcagua base camp, ANDES expedition, January 2008